storj-archived/storj.io/content/storj-share-terms/storj-share-terms.md

 									<li>8.5.1.3 <b>Months 7-9</b>: Held Amount = 25% of the Storage Node Fees accrued during such period</li>
 									<li>8.5.1.4 Months 10+: 100% of the Storage Node Fees accrued during that period is paid to the Storage Node Operator</li>
 								</ul>
 						<li>8.5.2.
-The Held Amount will be retained by Company in full unless and until you achieve a Duration Release and/or a Graceful Exit Release (as defined below, and collectively, the “Release(s)”) one or both of the releases defined below, at which point(s) the applicable portion of the Held Amount will be deemed earned by you and will be paid to you by Company: </li>
+The Held Amount will be retained by Company in full unless and until you achieve a Duration Release and/or a Graceful Exit Release (as defined below, and collectively, the “<b>Release(s)</b>”) one or both of the releases defined below, at which point(s) the applicable portion of the Held Amount will be deemed earned by you and will be paid to you by Company: </li>
 								<ul>
 									<li>8.5.2.1. <u>Duration Release</u>.
 If Storage Node Operator continues actively to store Storage Materials on the applicable Storage Node without breach or interruption for fifteen (15) consecutive months (the “15-Month Period”), Company will pay you fifty percent (50%) of the Held Amount (“<b>Duration Release</b>”). </li>
 									<li>8.5.2.2. <u>Graceful Exit Release</u>.
 If you achieve the Duration Release, and if you complete a Graceful Exit referred to in Section 4.1.8 above, Company will pay you the remaining fifty percent (50%) of the Held Amount (“<b>Graceful Exit Release</b>”).</li>